 Video: Watch Us Make This Recipe

 I found a few great tips on how to quickly coat the ice cream balls from food plus words .
 The more frozen solid your ice cream balls are prior to working in the melted chocolate, the easier it will be.
 You will definitely want to make the ice cream balls the night before so they can set solidly overnight.

 If you appreciate mint chip ice cream, you’ll adore these cute bon bons.
-My favorite part is that they can be kept frozen for however long and easily brought out for an impressive sweet treat when friends come calling.
+My favorite part is that they can be kept frozen for however long and easily brought out for an impressive sweet treat when friends come calling kind of like these chocolate popsicles.
 Make-ahead-so-you’re-not stressing-last-minute type of dessert.
 I love it.

 Please give us a rating and comment below.
 We love hearing from you!

 - Make mint chip ice cream a day or two beforehand, or buy a good carton of it (i.e., Dreyers/Edy’s).
 Using firmly frozen ice cream, scoop ice cream into small balls and place onto parchment or wax lined plate.
 You might have to put plate back in freezer here and there are you work, especially if your ice cream starts getting a bit soft.
 Insert toothpick into each ice cream ball.
 Leave all ice cream balls in freezer to firm up well overnight.

 - Melt chocolate and oil in a bowl over saucepan of simmering water, not allowing bowl to touch water.
 Stir until melted and smooth.
 Remove from heat and let cool off a bit, so it’s still melted but not hot.